longnhgsvn/PythonRun/README.md

 ## Prerequisites

-- **.NET 8 Runtime**: Ensure you have the .NET 8 runtime installed.
+.NET 8 Runtime: Ensure you have the .NET 8 runtime installed.
+You can download it from the official .NET website .

-- **Python**: Install Python and ensure it is added to your system's PATH.
+Python: Install Python (version 3.10 or later recommended) and ensure it is added to your system's PATH so you can run Python scripts from the command line.
+Verify installation by running:

+python --version

+or

+python3 --version

-- **SQLite**: The application uses SQLite for database management.
+SQLite: The application uses SQLite for database management.
+Ensure the SQLite executable is available or use the built-in SQLite support in Python via the sqlite3 module.

+Optional Python Packages (if the application requires):

+pip install -r requirements.txt

 ---